"Looks like you're about to declare war on Canada." -- me to a kid in Port Angeles, on his firework stash

 The city's own fireworks display was also nice.
 Someone blared "Take It to the Limit" during the finale, adding to the atmosphere.
 On the whole, Port Angeles was quite enjoyable.
 Looks like we'll have to come back here in the future.

 The flight back to San Francisco was in the early afternoon.
 Given the schedule, there wasn't much to do besides check out the airport shops.
-I wish the trips wasn't over so soon, but all good things must end.
+I wish the trip wasn't over so soon, but all good things must end.

 Currently listening to: "Take It to the Limit" by the Eagles